-- 25.1 The Trust has a Board of Directors, which comprises both Executive and Non-Executive Directors. - 25.2 The Board of Directors comprises- - 25.2.1 a Non-Executive Chairman, - 25.2.2 up to 8 other Non-Executive Directors (one of whom may be nominated as the Senior Independent Director), and - 25.2.3 up to 7 Executive Directors. - 25.3 One of the Executive Directors is the Chief Executive. - 25.4 The Chief Executive is the Accounting Officer - 25.5 One of the Executive Directors is the Finance Director - One of the Executive Directors is a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984) - 25.7 One of the Executive Directors is a registered nurse or a registered midwife - 25.8 The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors.
+- 25.1 The Trust has a Board of Directors, which comprises both Executive and Non-Executive Directors. - 25.2 The Board of Directors comprises- - 25.2.1 a Non-Executive Chairman, - 25.2.2 up to 8 other Non-Executive Directors (one of whom may be nominated as the Senior Independent Director), and - 25.2.3 up to 7 Executive Directors. - 25.2.4 Non-executive Directors (Designate) will attend Board of Director meetings and relevant Committee meetings playing an active role by providing advice and appropriate challenge across the range of Trust healthcare services and supporting business areas.
+However, Non-executive Director (Designates) are not formally appointed as a board member and should circumstances arise, will not be eligible to vote. - 25.3 One of the Executive Directors is the Chief Executive. - 25.4 The Chief Executive is the Accounting Officer - 25.5 One of the Executive Directors is the Finance Director - 25.6 One of the Executive Directors is a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984) - 25.7 One of the Executive Directors is a registered nurse or a registered midwife - 25.8 The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (excluding the Chair) equals or exceeds the number of Executive Directors.